Marlboro: Formula One

 In September 2005, Ferrari signed an extension of their sponsorship arrangement with Marlboro until 2011.
-This agreement came at a time when tobacco sponsorship had become wholly banned in the European Union and other major F1 teams ended their relationships with tobacco companies.
+This agreement came at a time when tobacco sponsorship had become wholly banned in the European Union and other F1 teams ended their relationships with tobacco companies.
 In reporting the deal, F1 Racing magazine judged it to be a "black day" for the sport, putting non-tobacco funded teams at a disadvantage and discouraging other brands from entering a sport still associated with tobacco.
 The magazine estimated that in the period between 2005 and 2011, Ferrari received $1 billion from the agreement.
 Depending on the venue of races and the particular national laws, the Marlboro branding became largely subliminal in most countries.

 In mid-2006, special "racing editions" of Marlboro Red were sold in the UK, with a Ferrari-inspired design, although the Ferrari name and badge were not used.
 In April 2008, Marlboro displayed explicit on-car branding on Ferrari for the last time, then permanently replaced with a variety of barcodes in place of it.
 Since then, there were calls from leading health officials, the European Commissioner for Health and influential doctors for a review of the subliminal advertising contract Marlboro has with Advertising Guerrilla and Ferrari, due to the implications of influencing the purchase of cigarettes with possible subliminal advertising, as no tobacco products can be promoted in sporting events in Europe.
 The Ferrari team claimed the barcode was part of the car design, not an advertising message.